ShermainePeh08/intern_claude_refactored/README.md

 an EDA from a broad instruction.
 A short prompt leaves more decisions to the agent, causing potentially important checks to be omitted.

+**5. Existing project files may be modified without explicit safeguards**

+One issue observed in this layer was that the existing project `README.md` was **wiped out on two separate runs**.

+The README was not part of the requested EDA task, yet without an explicit rule governing how existing Markdown files should be handled, Claude still modified or replaced it.

+It highlights a limitation of relying only on task-level instructions:
+**if a file or behaviour is not explicitly protected, Claude may make unintended changes while completing the task.**

+This issue becomes an important motivation for testing persistent project-level rules in the following layer.

 ### Main Takeaway

 The base layer shows two separate effects: